surf-visualization/blospray/readme.md

 done in the usual way as the proxy object shows the bounding box of the data and can even be transformed and animated.

-A nice benefit of writing a plugin in C++ is that it allows on to load a large dataset directly into memory, without having to go through the Blender Python API in order to accomplish the same.
+A nice benefit of writing a plugin in C++ is that it allows one to load a large dataset directly into memory, without having to go through the Blender Python API in order to accomplish the same.
 The latter is usually less efficient.